geeraysury/Cocktail-Tool-Project/README.md

 5. Once running, type:
 docker exec -it cocktail_api_db psql -U postgres -d cocktail_api_project Then in the shell, type:
-CREATE TABLE IF NOT EXISTS users ( id SERIAL PRIMARY KEY, username VARCHAR(50) UNIQUE NOT NULL, password TEXT NOT NULL
+- CREATE TABLE IF NOT EXISTS users ( id SERIAL PRIMARY KEY, username VARCHAR(50) UNIQUE NOT NULL, password TEXT NOT NULL
 );

-CREATE TABLE IF NOT EXISTS favorites ( id SERIAL PRIMARY KEY, user_id INTEGER REFERENCES users(id) ON DELETE CASCADE, drink_name VARCHAR(255) NOT NULL, image TEXT, ingredients TEXT NOT NULL, instructions TEXT
+- CREATE TABLE IF NOT EXISTS favorites ( id SERIAL PRIMARY KEY, user_id INTEGER REFERENCES users(id) ON DELETE CASCADE, drink_name VARCHAR(255) NOT NULL, image TEXT, ingredients TEXT NOT NULL, instructions TEXT

 );
+Then to exit: \q

 6. Search on your browser:
 http://localhost:3000